Princess Rajwa Al Hussein: Early life and career

-Rajwa bint Khaled bin Musaed bin Saif bin Abdulaziz Al Saif was born on 28 April 1995 in Riyadh, Saudi Arabia.
+Rajwa bint Khaled bin Musaed bin Saif bin Abdulaziz Al Saif was born on 28 April 1994 in Riyadh, Saudi Arabia.
 She is the youngest of four children born to Saudi businessman Khaled Al Saif (1953–2024), president of the Al Saif Group, and his wife Azza Al Sudairi.
 She has three older siblings: Faisal, Nayef, and Dana.
 The Al Saif family descends from the sheikhs of the town of Al-Attar in the Sudair region, which historically belonged to the Subai tribe, one of the prominent tribal groups of central Arabia.

 Her mother, Azza Al Sudairi, comes from the distinguished Al Sudairi family, the same lineage as King Salman of Saudi Arabia’s mother, Hussa bint Ahmed Al Sudairi, and his late wife, Sultana bint Turki Al Sudairi.
 Through her maternal line, Rajwa is therefore a first cousin twice removed of King Salman and a second cousin once removed of Crown Prince Mohammed bin Salman.
-This familial connection places her within one of the most influential families in the Saudi royal and aristocratic circles, with deep historical and political roots in the Najd region.

 Her father, Khaled bin Musaed bin Saif bin Abdulaziz Al Saif, was a prominent businessman and founder of Al Seif Engineering Contracting, a major construction and development company involved in several large-scale infrastructure projects in Saudi Arabia and abroad.
-He earned a degree in civil engineering from the American University of Beirut, where he developed an early interest in urban planning and sustainable design.
-He later served as president of the Al Saif Group, a diversified conglomerate with interests spanning engineering, healthcare, and technology.
+He earned a degree in civil engineering from the American University of Beirut, and later served as president of the Al Saif Group, a diversified conglomerate with interests spanning engineering, healthcare, and technology.
 Khaled Al Saif passed away in February 2024, a few months after his daughter’s royal wedding to Crown Prince Hussein of Jordan.